 Whatever you do, keep the Husky’s coat and do not shave them!
 The hairy coat, although thick, actually insulates the animal from direct heat.
 If you remove it your dog will not be able to regulate its own temperature and become very sensitive to the warmth of the sun.

 Regular brushing of the coat will evenly distribute oil secreted by the skin, along the length of the coat, which will remove dust and dirt and also clear away dead and stray hairs.
 This will ensure effective circulation of the air in the skin, which will keep your puppy happy and not overheat.
-In a lot of cases, increase in body temperature is the result of poor hygiene, matted and dirty hair.
-To get a clear idea about how to brush a husky and grooming in general, we have more information available on Grooming and Maintaining the Coat of a Husky.
+In a lot of cases, an increase in body temperature is the result of poor hygiene, matted, and dirty hair.
+To get a clear idea about which brush to use and how to groom a husky, we have more information available at our grooming guide.

-Whether you are home or not your Husky needs to stay cool.
-In hot environments that might mean a room that is cooled or air conditioned, or at least very well insulated from the heat.
+Whether you are at home or not, your husky needs to stay cool.
+In hot environments that might mean a room that is cooled or air-conditioned, or at least very well insulated from the heat.
 It is probably not enough to leave a Husky in a shaded area if that is only marginally cooler than a sunny area.
 Take the hint: if your dog howls to be let inside to where it is cooler, then that could be a sign is too hot outside for your husky.

-Cooling mats seems to be very helpful for those who live in the hot weather environment.
-We found this one on Amazon to be the best and our huskies love to chill on one of those (for the best results, place the cooling mat under the air conditioner).
+1. Cooling mats seem to be very helpful for those who live in a hot weather environment.
+We found Arf Pets Pet Dog Self Cooling Mat Pad work the best and our huskies love to chill on one of those (for the best results, place the cooling mat under the air conditioner).

-You might also consider freezing treats in ice (hint: ice cream containers are great to freeze large ice blocks).
-We found KONG is a great toy for our huskies, to keep them entertained and cool at the same time.
-Just stuff it with your dogs favorite treats, like bananas and peanut butter and keep it in the freezer for few hours.
-You are wellcome)
+3. You might also consider freezing treats in ice (hint: ice cream containers are great to freeze large ice blocks).
+We found KONG to be a great toy for our huskies, to keep them entertained and cool at the same time.
+Just stuff it with your dog’s favorite treats, like bananas and peanut butter, and keep it in the freezer for a few hours.
+You are welcome)

 Other things to keep in mind

 - Concrete and brick floors and walls can absorb a lot of heat and radiate it out for days.
-Your dog might feel better lying on wooden or some other insulated material that will not retain so much heat.
+Your dog might feel better lying on wooden or some insulating material that will not retain so much heat.
 This especially goes for the dog’s sleeping area or kennel.

 - Don’t leave your dog in the car!
 A car’s temperature can escalate to extreme levels in just minutes.
 If you wouldn’t leave your child in the car then it’s no place for a dog either.

-- If you live in a hot climate, you better purchase a husky puppy from a local breeder , as they already adapted to the local climate.
-Yes there are even Husky breeders in Hawaii where you think Huskies might struggle.
-Check out Facebook where some groups are being formed such as the Siberian Husky Owners of Hawaii.
+- If you live in a hot climate, you better purchase a husky puppy from a local breeder, as they already adapted to the local climate.
+Yes, there are even husky breeders in Hawaii where you think Huskies might struggle.
+Check out Facebook where some groups are being formed such as the Siberian Husky Owners of Hawaii to gain more information.